 All faculty members at the University are expected to perform at a high level in all their areas of responsibility.
 Considerations for tenure, promotion, or salary increases are all, in large part, driven by an evaluation of a faculty member’s performance.
 For more information regarding the various ways in which faculty members are evaluated, see the following policies:

-In addition to being the primary employment policy for academic general faculty members, “Employment of Academic General Faculty Members” also defines the performance expectations, performance review process, and standards of notice of nonrenewal for this group of faculty members.
+The policy entitled Employment of Academic General Faculty Members is the primary employment policy for academic general faculty members, and also defines the performance expectations, performance review process, and standards of notice of nonrenewal for this group of faculty members.

-In addition to being the primary employment policy for administrative or professional general faculty members, “Employment of Administrative or Professional General Faculty Members” also defines the performance expectations, performance review process, and standards of notice of nonrenewal for this group of faculty members.
+The policy entitled Employment of Administrative or Professional General Faculty Members is the primary employment policy for administrative or professional general faculty members, and also defines the performance expectations, performance review process, and standards of notice of nonrenewal for this group of faculty members.

-This policy defines the requirements for annual performance reviews and stipulates that every school or unit is required to publish written policies describing how it meets these requirements and implements an annual review of each faculty member’s performance.
+The Annual Performance Reviews policy defines the requirements for annual performance reviews and stipulates that every school or unit is required to publish written policies describing how it meets these requirements and implements an annual review of each faculty member’s performance.
 The policy also explains how deans, department chairs, or unit heads should respond when the annual review reveals unacceptable performance in any area of a faculty member’s responsibilities.